Spanish Numbers: How to Count from 1 – 1,000+ in Spanish

 Use ciento as part of a larger number, like ciento uno for “one hundred and one”.

 Breaking Up Spanish Numbers: Dots or Commas?

 In English, it's conventional to break up big numbers with a comma every three digits to aid readability.
 So instead of writing “1048710123901”, we write “1,048,710,123,901”.

 Be careful!
 In Spanish-speaking countries – as in many other parts of the world – these conventions are reversed.
-They use a comma for decimals, and break up large numbers with dots.
-So my two examples above would be written as “1.048.710.123.901” and “0,5”.
+They use a comma for decimals and break up large numbers with dots.
+Or, they put a space between every three digits.

 How to Say “…and a Half” in Spanish

 In English, we often abbreviate the names of numbers by saying “… and a half”, “… and a third”, and so on.

 So instead of saying “two thousand five hundred”, an English speaker might say “two and a half thousand”.
 Instead of “one million five hundred thousand”, they might say “one and a half million”.

 I often notice Spanish people getting this wrong when they speak English.
 They put the “and a half” in the wrong place – instead of saying (for example) “one and a half million”, they say “one million and a half”.
 That's because they're translating directly from how they'd say in Spanish – un millón y medio.